Forward from the Author

 and laugh easily at life and death

-for birth could not stop our arrival
+for birth could not stop us,

 and death will but free us.